Active student stock

 Migration can be economically useful nationally while still intensifying pressure in specific rental markets, transport systems, and service networks.The grant of Australian citizenship to a person who applies and is approved, usually after a period of permanent residence and meeting eligibility requirements.
 The annual count can include adults and children.

-Conferrals help show how permanent residence turns into formal citizenship over time.
-They do not line up one-for-one with the same year's permanent intake.A group of people considered together because they entered a program, population, or dataset in the same period.
+Conferrals help show how permanent residence turns into formal citizenship over time, but they are a flow, not a total citizen-stock count.
+Citizen stock also changes with births, deaths, and residents moving overseas or returning.A group of people considered together because they entered a program, population, or dataset in the same period.

-The balance score rises when this stack is stronger than the pressure stack.The annual value Australia records from international education activity, including tuition fees and education-related goods and services spending.
+The balance score rises when this stack is stronger than the pressure stack.The annual value Australia records from international education activity, including tuition fees and education-related goods and services spending by students treated as non-residents in balance-of-payments statistics.

 TAMM treats this as total sector value across the active student stock, not as revenue generated only by new arrivals in that year.The official ABS estimate of people usually resident in Australia at a point in time, regardless of citizenship.